HardRope/-language-salary-collector/README.md

 # -language-salary-collector

-This script created to collect programmer vacancies from [SuperJob](http://SuperJob.ru) and [HeadHunter](http://hh.ru) and return table with average salaries, separated by programming languages
+This script created to collect programmer vacancies from [SuperJob](http://SuperJob.ru) and [HeadHunter](http://hh.ru) and return table with average salaries, separated by programming languages.
+Vacancies searching in Moscow, Russia.

 Returned table looks like: